< Back

 Providing a quality education to all of Florida’s students is a core constitutional responsibility of our state government and critical to economic growth.
 Adequate state funding for education provides the foundation for students to compete in an ever-changing economy, and it helps to attract highly qualified teachers and maintain the equity and fairness of Florida’s education system.

-Adequate state funding for education is key to prepare students to compete in an ever-changing economy, provide competitive teacher salaries to attract highly qualified candidates and maintain the overall equity and fairness of Florida’s education system.
+Adequate state funding for education is key to prepare students to compete in an ever-changing economy, provide competitive teacher salaries to attract highly qualified candidates, and maintain the overall equity and fairness of Florida’s education system.
 FPI promotes funding public schools to at least pre-Great Recession levels.

 down arrow